nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

     return [ n ];
   }
 ```
 TODO and we return `combos`.
 We then move down the call stack and pick up where we left off with the previous call to `combinations` and enter the nested `for` loop.
-Now we iterate over the length of `tails`,
+Now we iterate over the length of `tails`, We concatenate each value in `tails` with `head`, creating a new `combo`.
+We then push that `combo` into `combos`.
+With each recursive call, we return `combos`.

-TODO